How to Clean Coffee Maker: A Step-by-Step Tutorial

 Can I use dish soap to clean the removable parts of my coffee maker?

-Absolutely, dish soap can be used to clean the removable parts of coffee makers, such as the carafe and filter basket.
+Dish soap can be used to clean the removable parts of coffee makers, such as the carafe and filter basket.
 It's effective in removing oily coffee residues and is safe for most materials.
 Just ensure all parts are thoroughly rinsed with water after washing.

 How often should I descale my coffee maker?